xcart/xc5-manual/en/shipping/free_shipping_on_orders_that_meet_certain_conditions.md

 You can easily configure your X-Cart store to provide free shipping on orders that meet certain conditions; for example:

    * orders with a subtotal over a certain amount ("free shipping on orders over $50");
-   * orders delivered to addresses in a specific shipping zone ("free shipping on all orders within the contiguous United States", "free shipping within the following counties in Pennsylvania: Bucks, Chester, Delaware, Montgomery, Philadelphia");
+   * orders delivered to addresses in a specific shipping zone ("free shipping on all orders within the contiguous United States", "free shipping within Germany", etc.);
    * orders containing a certain number of items ("buy 3 or more items, get free shipping");
    * orders weighing within a certain weight range ("orders up to 200 g ship free").

-If necessary, it is possible to set up complex conditions based on a combination of any of the above (for example, "free shipping on orders over $50 shipped within the contiguous United States").
+If necessary, it is possible to set up complex conditions based on a combination of any of the above (for example, "free shipping on orders over $50 shipped within Germany").

 Let's take a closer look at how to configure free shipping for various types of conditions.

 ## Example 1.
 Free shipping on orders over $50
 ## Example 2.
-Free shipping within Bucks, Chester, Delaware, Montgomery and Philadelphia counties in Pennsylvania
+Free shipping within Germany
 ## Example 3.
 Free shipping on orders of 3 or more items
 ## Example 4.
+Free shipping on orders of up to 200 g weight
-Free shipping on orders over $50 shipped within the contiguous U.S.
+## Example 5.
+Free shipping on orders over $50 shipped within Germany

-1. In your store's Admin area, configure a destination zone for the contiguous United States (for example, name it "United States").
+1. In your store's Admin area, go to **Store setup** > **Countries, states and zones** and configure a destination zone including all the states and territories of the contiguous United States (for example, name it "United States").
 2. Go to the Shipping methods section (**Store setup** > **Shipping**) and create a new shipping method - the one to be used for orders that meet the above stated conditions (subtotal over $50 AND shipping to the contiguous U.S.):
     1. Click the **Add shipping method** button.
     2. In the popup window that appears, select the **Custom table rates** tab.